ujjpatel619/ujjpatel619/README.md

 - 👋 Hi, I’m Ujjaval Patel
-- 👀 I'm an Experienced QA Automation Engineer specialising in Mobile and Web Testing with Selenium, Appium, Cypress, WebdriverIO, Playwright, and more.
+- 👨‍💻 Experienced QA Automation Engineer specializing in Mobile and Web Testing
+- 🌐 Proficient with Selenium, Appium, Cypress, WebdriverIO, Playwright, and more
 - 🖥️ You can have a look at my cv here: https://ujjpatel619.github.io/
 - 📫 How to reach me **@ujjavalpatel@hotmail.com**